wehlutyk/pdf-analysis/README.md

 **Grobid**

-You need mavin for this: `sudo apt-get install maven`.
+You need maven for this: `sudo apt-get install maven`.
 Then:

 ```shell
 git clone https://github.com/kermitt2/grobid.git